glittercowboy/spotify-playlist-creator/README.md

 ```
 6. Open `http://localhost:8888` in your browser

-7. Note: You MUST use the exact label name as it appears on a release on Spotify.
+7. Search for the exact label name as it appears on a release on Spotify.

+For example (as the following photo demonstrates) - search for "Crosstown Rebels".
+You do not need to put the year as that's just when the release came out.

+Some labels use a different name for the release, so be sure to look up the correct label name on Spotify.
+It might "XYZ RECORDINGS" or "XYZ RECORDS" or "XYZ MUSIC RELEASES LTD." or whatever.

 ![App Screenshot](/screenshot.png)

 ## Features
 - Create chronological playlists by record label